mervick/rhythmbox-telegram/README.md

 ### Method 1: Install from Debian Package

-For Debian-like systems with 64-bit architecture, download the latest `.deb` package from the [releases page](https://github.com/mervick/rhythmbox-telegram/releases).
+For Debian-like systems, download the latest `.deb` package from the [releases page](https://github.com/mervick/rhythmbox-telegram/releases).
 Then install it using the following command:

 ```sh
 sudo dpkg -i rhythmbox-telegram-plugin_*.deb
 ```

-**Note:** For other architectures, you can still use the Debian package, but you will need to [install TDLib manually](https://github.com/tdlib/td).
+**Note:** If the architecture is different from x64, you can still use the Debian package, but you will need to [install TDLib manually](https://github.com/tdlib/td).

 ---